NYC LL97, The Climate Mobilization Act, Local Law 97 of 2019 or Bill 1253-C

 What is Climate Change?

-Throughout the millennia, the Earth’s temperature has been much higher and lower than it is today, so global warming is nothing new.
+Throughout the millennia, the Earth’s average temperature has been much higher and lower than it is today, so global warming is nothing new.
 In the contemporary lexicon, however, global warming specifically refers to anthropogenic or human-caused warming.
 The term “climate change” as used in LL97 and all other plans and legislation in New York very broadly refers to all of the negative effects of rising global temperatures due to human activities, including living and working in buildings.

 What Causes Climate Change?